 The best part?
 They go from ingredients to dinner in 30 minutes.

-This is one of my favorite recipes from Well Fed Weeknights, and I can tell you, it’s a crowd pleaser.
+This is one of my favorite recipes from Well Fed Weeknights: Complete Paleo Meals in 45 Minutes or Less, and I can tell you, it’s a crowd pleaser.
 I’ve made these for casual dinner parties and road-trip picnic lunches a bunch of times in the last year.
 These crispy little devils are always a hit!

 Fun fact: There are 100+ new recipes in Well Fed Weeknights that can be made in 30 minutes or less.

 That’s 73% of the book for you math nerds out there.
 And they’re all as delicious as this one.
-You can pre-order Well Fed Weeknights so many awesome places, including my online store.
-I encourage you to support your favorite local bookstore by pre-ordering there—or use these links to order online.
+You can buy Well Fed Weeknights so many awesome places, including my online store.
+I encourage you to support your favorite local bookstore by purchasing it there—or use these links to order online.

 Amazon | Amazon Canada | Amazon UK | BAM!
 Books-a-Million | Barnes & Noble | BookPeople